kedro-org/kedro-starters/databricks-iris/README.md

 This Kedro starter contains the initialisation code for `SparkSession` in the `ProjectContext` and takes its configuration from `/conf/base/spark.yml`.
 Modify this code if you want to further customise your `SparkSession`, e.g. to use [YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).

-### Configures `MemoryDataSet` to work with Spark objects
+### Configures `MemoryDataset` to work with Spark objects

-Out of the box, Kedro's `MemoryDataSet` works with Spark's `DataFrame`.
+Out of the box, Kedro's `MemoryDataset` works with Spark's `DataFrame`.
 However, it doesn't work with other Spark objects such as machine learning models unless you add further configuration.
-This Kedro starter demonstrates how to configure `MemoryDataSet` for Spark's machine learning model in the `catalog.yml`.
+This Kedro starter demonstrates how to configure `MemoryDataset` for Spark's machine learning model in the `catalog.yml`.

-> Note: The use of `MemoryDataSet` is encouraged to propagate Spark's `DataFrame` between nodes in the pipeline.
+> Note: The use of `MemoryDataset` is encouraged to propagate Spark's `DataFrame` between nodes in the pipeline.
 A best practice is to delay triggering Spark actions for as long as needed to take advantage of Spark's lazy evaluation.

 ### An example machine learning pipeline that uses only `PySpark` and `Kedro`